ars-0105/Capstone-project/README.md

 ✔ Create groups, manage members, and track contributions
 ✔ Edit or delete transactions effortlessly
 ✔ Real-time validations to keep your spending in check
-✔ Responsive UI that works beautifully on all devices
+✔ Responsive UI that works beautifully on desktop and laptops

 ---